SoftUni-Internal/interactive-content/EN/06-Nested-Loops/02-Real-Life-Example.md

 Once they get to 60, the hours will be incremented by **1** and the minutes will be reset back to **00**.

-We can represent this process using **for-loops**, and more importantly.
-Let us see why we need more than one for-loop to simulate how a clock works.
+We can represent this process using **for-loops**.
+More importantly, let us see why we need more than one for-loop to simulate how a clock works.

-As you can see in pseudocode example contains two for-loops: **inner** and **outer**.
+As you can see this pseudocode example contains two for-loops: an **inner** and an **outer** one.

-The calculates hours, while the inner one is responsible for the minutes.
+The outer calculates hours, while the inner one is responsible for the minutes.

 ## Pseudocode